-- SAFE, VIBRANT, AND INCLUSIVE NEIGHBORHOODS AND PUBLIC LIFE: The diverse mosaic of people who live, work and play in San José deserve vibrant public spaces and places that are beautiful, clean, safe and inclusive.
-The people of San José need community spaces that bring them together across generations, across cultures, and points of view.
+- SAFE, VIBRANT, AND INCLUSIVE NEIGHBORHOODS AND PUBLIC LIFE: The diverse mosaic of people who live, work and play in San Jose deserve vibrant, beautiful, clean, safe, and inclusive public spaces and places that inspire growth and connection.
+The people of San Jose need access to high quality opportunities that build community and individual activity through learning and sharing information, ideas, and experiences across generations, cultures, and points of view.

 - BUILDING THE SAN JOSE OF TOMORROW – PRIVATE DEVELOPMENT SERVICES: To drive economic investment and development in San José, we must transform our planning, building, and permitting processes for small and large-sized businesses.
 We will address the efficiency and flow of our Development Services processes, because we’re building the future San José that is outlined in the San José Envision 2040 General Plan.